KhronosGroup/Vulkan-Samples/samples/performance/afbc/afbc_tutorial.md

 ## The AFBC Sample

 The sample presents the user with Sponza, with a graph displaying bandwidth at the top and a configuration window at the bottom.
+There is a back-and-forth oscillating camera to disable any GPU optimisations for frames that are identical.

 The configuration itself is simple.
-There is one checkbox (labelled "AFBC") that will reload the swapchain when its value is changed.
+There is one checkbox (labelled "Enable AFBC") that will reload the swapchain when its value is changed.

 ![Sponza AFBC off](images/afbc_disabled.jpg)